engraimanabdulaziz-ctrl/Task_4_Sentiment_Analysis_NLP.ipynb/README.md

 - A pretrained model using TextBlob to predict sentiment of short text inputs (positive/negative/neutral).

-Created by Engr Aiman Abdul Aziz (VP) – AI/ML Internship 2025
+Created by Aiman Abdul Aziz – AI/ML Internship 2025